 Cowes, Isle of Wight

-The little sailing town of Cowes is justly famous as the birthplace of world yacht racing and its position on the Solent is unrivalled.
+The little sailing town of Cowes became the world’s first yachting centre in 1815 and is justly famous as the birthplace of world yacht racing.
+Its position on the Solent is unrivalled.
+The vibrant and exciting high street has plenty to explore with shops and restaurants as well as sailing and cultural events throughout the year.

 Six yacht clubs are based at Cowes, the most famous being the world’s oldest: the Royal Yacht Squadron.
 All six clubs join forces to host the Cowes Week Regatta each August.